mmu2023AppliedWebDevGroup4/Year3AppliedWebDesign/1_user_and_competitor_research/proposal.md

-# Proposal
+# Proposal USE THIS

-To create a urban clothing brand website for 16-30 year olds based in Manchester.
+To create a guide to the Manchester fashion scene for 16-30 year olds.

-The website will focus on eco friendly designs that cater to a nieche market.
+The website will cater to a nieche market and show them the latest street wear trends in Manchester.

-The website design will be clean and fresh and focus on providing a easy to use service to ensure our customers are satisfied.
+The website will focus on Manchester based brands and offer a clear guide of where to shop, any deals currently on, exclusive codes to use, limited edition drops and a view on the influences on Manchester fashion.

+The website will be branded as minimalist with yellow being the accent colour.
+It will use classic Manchester phrases and the logo will include a bee, a symbol of Manchester.

-## Project summary
+## Project summary USE THIS

-Project is to create a website to sell clothing for 16-30 year old people.

-_What are you trying to communicate with your site?
-A description of the project in a sentence or two.
-Imagine you are trying to explain what your group can do quickly to a colleague whilst in a lift_.
+This website will communicate a guide to the Manchester Fashion scene for a nieche audience of 16-30 year olds.
+We will research the current trends and the major influences on the Manchester Fashion scene, as well as popular brands local to the area.
+This will inspire our branding and the content of the webpage.

+The website will offer a variety of guides to how to dress to suit the Manchester scene.
+It will be a helpful site to anyone visting the area or anyone who wants to stay current and ahead of the trends.

 ## Business objectives/goals